 - Structure internal management to support supply chain due diligence.

 - Establish a system of controls and transparency over the mineral supply chain.
-This includes a chain of custody or a traceability system or the identification of upstream actors in the supply chain.
+This includes a chain of custody, a traceability system, or the identification of upstream actors in the supply chain.

 - Strengthen company involvement with suppliers.
 A supply-chain policy should be incorporated into contracts and/or agreements.

-While these OECD strategies are vital for assessing the status of your minerals, they are also proven building blocks for any sustainability program, in any industry.
+While these OECD strategies are vital for assessing the status of your minerals, they are also proven building blocks for any sustainability program in any industry.
 For example, ERA helps its OEM partners in the automotive industry track the potential toxicity of components that wind up in their final products throughout the supply chain as part of their sustainability planning.
-This type of sustainability tracking allows for far greater control of your reportable emissions and helps businesses to make smarter purchasing decisions.
+This type of sustainability tracking allows for far greater control of your reportable emissions and helps businesses make smarter purchasing decisions.

 Conflict Mineral reporting illustrates that supply chain management can be used for more than logistics and purchasing.
-By tapping into the flow of information across your supply chain, you have the potential to account for your entire Triple Bottom Line, including embedded energy use and carbon footprint, and tracking the human rights background of any material coming into your facility.
+By tapping into the flow of information across your supply chain, you have the potential to account for your entire Triple Bottom Line, including embedded energy use and carbon footprint and tracking the human rights background of any material coming into your facility.

-SustainabilityMarch 18, 2013
+March 18, 2013

 Comments